Author

 Flying over public roads: allowed but subject to conditions

 A common misconception: Flying over public sidewalks is not generally prohibited in Germany.
-It is not primarily the flight altitude that is decisive, but the horizontal distance to people to be maintained.
+It is not primarily the flight altitude that is decisive, but the horizontal distance that must be maintained from people.
 It is clear that people must not be filmed against their will.
-On the website of the Lower Saxony State Authority for Road Construction and Transport, commercial operators can find guidelines, requirements and approval channels.
+On the website of the Lower Saxony State Authority for Road Construction and Transport, commercial operators can find guidelines, requirements, and approval channels.

-For companies that are planning a similar step, it is worthwhile to set up a robust security concept with drone integration, ideally together with a specialized provider such as Security Airline, which covers law, technology and control center connectivity from a single source.
+For companies planning a similar step, it is worthwhile to establish a robust security concept with drone integration, ideally together with a specialized provider such as Security Airline, which covers law, technology, and control center connectivity from a single source.

-Deterrence as a working principle: Why visible drones prevent damage
+Deterrence as an operating principle: Why visible drones prevent damage

 “It should scare off,” says managing director Thomas Seeliger in the Braunschweiger Zeitung.
-This commitment is at the heart of modern security doctrine: A fire that has occurred, a cut fence or a stolen cable harness is always more expensive than an incident that doesn't even take place in the first place.
-A visibly flying drone unequivocally signals to potential perpetrators that the site is being actively monitored, in a way that cannot be switched off with a thrown stone or spray paint.
+This principle is central to modern security doctrine: An actual fire, a cut fence, or a stolen cable harness is always more expensive than an incident that is prevented from happening in the first place.
+A visibly flying drone unequivocally signals to potential perpetrators that the site is being actively monitored, in a way that cannot be disabled with a thrown stone or spray paint.

-Karrasch adds in the report: “We are of the opinion that deterrence in the event of a drone operation increases the sense of safety.”
-This effect had already been reported locally.
+Karrasch adds in the report: “We believe that deterrence, when drones are deployed, increases the sense of safety.”
+This effect had already been observed locally.
 A surveillance drone thus performs two functions at the same time: detection of acute incidents and prevention through visible presence.

 Citizen dialogue and transparency: What the Rausch case teaches other companies

 Local resident Servin Mercan, who lives near the Hesebergweg, describes his discomfort in the Braunschweiger Zeitung: He regularly walks in the area and does not want to be filmed doing so.
-What he lacks is not primarily the information that a drone is flying.
-There are signs on the fence, yes.
-Instead, it lacks a direct point of contact that concerned citizens can contact.
+His primary concern isn't the lack of information that a drone is flying.
+Signs are posted on the fence, yes.
+Instead, he lacks a direct point of contact that concerned citizens can reach out to.

-This is exactly where an important lesson lies for every company that introduces drone monitoring: Transparency is part of the protection concept.
-In the newspaper article, Rausch expressly signaled a willingness to engage in dialogue.
-“We are always open to dialogue and guarantee maximum transparency about the use of the drone.”
-All operators should adopt this position: clear signs, a published contact address, a brief public statement about the purpose, types of data and storage rules.
+This is exactly where an important lesson lies for every company that introduces drone monitoring: Transparency is part of the security concept.
+In the newspaper article, Rausch explicitly expressed a willingness to engage in dialogue.
+“We are always open to dialogue and guarantee maximum transparency regarding drone usage.”
+All operators should adopt this approach: clear signs, a published contact address, a brief public statement about the purpose, types of data, and storage policies.

 Three recommendations for companies using drones on company premises

-- Create visibility: Information transparency on the fence, supplemented by brief information on the company website.
+1. Create visibility: Transparent information on the fence, supplemented by brief information on the company website.

-- Name the contact person: Telephone number or e-mail of a real person for inquiries from the neighborhood.
+2. Designate a contact person: Telephone number or email of a specific individual for inquiries from the neighborhood.

-- Explain the choice of technology: Make it clear that the drone only flies on your own property and which sensors (e.g. thermal camera) are used.
+3. Explain the technological choice: Make it clear that the drone only flies on your own property and what sensors (e.g., thermal cameras) are used.

 From chocolate factory to critical infrastructure: What other industries can learn

-The Rausch case is exemplary because the company is not a KRITIS company in the strict sense of the word and yet shows how far professional drone monitoring has now arrived in medium-sized companies.
-Anyone who operates logistics centers, solar parks, energy plants or recycling centers faces structurally similar challenges: extensive outdoor areas, high replacement values, expensive security services, increasing risks of sabotage and theft.
-With the CRITIS umbrella law 2026 Operators of critical infrastructures have additional mandatory physical resilience obligations, including verifiable detection and response.
+The Rausch case is exemplary because the company is not a KRITIS company in the strict sense of the word and yet shows how advanced professional drone monitoring has now become in medium-sized companies.
+Anyone who operates logistics centers, solar parks, energy plants, or recycling centers faces structurally similar challenges: extensive outdoor areas, high asset values, costly security services, and increasing risks of sabotage and theft.
+With the CRITIS umbrella law 2026 operators of critical infrastructures have additional mandatory physical resilience requirements, including verifiable detection and response.

-One autonomous security drone provides several levels of protection in a system at the same time: perimeter monitoring, alarm verification as Drone First Responder, early fire detection via thermal imaging and, if third-party drones come into play, the connection to specialized systems for Drone detection and drone defense.
-It is precisely this integrated approach that Security Airline protects industrial customers such as Rausch as well as operators of critical infrastructure in Germany.
+One autonomous security drone provides several levels of protection within a single system: perimeter monitoring, alarm verification as Drone First Responder, early fire detection via thermal imaging, and, if third-party drones come into play, connection to specialized systems for Drone detection and drone defense.
+This integrated approach is precisely how Security Airline protects industrial customers like Rausch, as well as operators of critical infrastructure in Germany.

 Conclusion: A lesson for modern property protection

-The Rausch case in Stederdorf shows how security, data protection and residents' interests can be reconciled if companies rely on modern technology at an early stage and communicate transparently.
-One semi-automatic surveillance drone, operated by a specialized security control center, scares off potential perpetrators, documents incidents in compliance with GDPR and relieves traditional security services.
-For Industrial sites and logistics sites as well as critical infrastructure This is no longer a dream of the future but a living practice, read on April 8, 2026 in the Peine local section of the Braunschweiger Zeitung.
+The Rausch case in Stederdorf demonstrates how security, data protection, and residents' interests can be reconciled when companies adopt modern technology early and communicate transparently.
+One semi-automatic surveillance drone, operated by a specialized security control center, deters potential perpetrators, documents incidents in compliance with GDPR, and supplements traditional security services.
+For Industrial and logistics sites as well as critical infrastructure This is no longer a dream of the future but a living practice, as reported on April 8, 2026, in the Peine local section of the Braunschweiger Zeitung.

-You are considering whether a safety drone is also useful for your location?
+Are you considering whether a safety drone is also useful for your location?
 Talk to our specialists.
-We review land, protection goals and legal frameworks and develop a tailor-made concept from this.
+We review your site, protection goals, and legal frameworks to develop a tailor-made concept.
 Get in touch now.

 spring